laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 https://github.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist/assets/128162304/7b8810dc-ce87-4cdc-8b5a-95dc5b0f56c3

-uBlock Origin will automatically refresh the filter list once an hour, so you'll always have up-to-date filters.
+uBlock Origin will automatically refresh the filter list once a day, so you'll always have up-to-date filters.

 If you want to force an update of the filter list, pressing the stopwatch next to the newly added list, then pressing ```Update now``` will achieve that.